Sairaju-9/Air_Quality_prediction/README.md

 This repository contains a Python web application designed for predicting the Air Quality Index (AQI) based on a set of input parameters.
 The application utilizes a machine learning model trained on the [Air Quality Data Set](https://archive.ics.uci.edu/ml/datasets/Air+Quality) sourced from the UCI Machine Learning Repository.

+## Alternatively, you can access the application online [here](https://lakshmisowjanya11.pythonanywhere.com/).

 ## Installation

 Ensure that you have Python 3.8 or a higher version installed on your local machine.
 Install the required packages by running the following command: